 For the first time the MP0601 Action has organised a Training School for early stage researchers.
 There were 12 students participating in the school, studying EUV Optics and Technology topics.
 The morning sessions consisted of three seminars giving the students the necessary background knowledge.
 Then followed three practical sessions in the afternoon.

-Top“During the one-day training school on EUV Optics and Technology I participated in theoretical lectures and practical work.
-The lectures were very interesting and contributed to better understanding of the experiments.
-I have previously visited a lot of laboratories with electron microscopes but here I could use one myself for the first time and discuss the technique with experts.
-Since our faculty will soon be in possession of an electron microscope, this experience was very helpful for my future research work.
 I have extended my knowledge in a very pleasant way during the competition offered by Prof. Michette.
 Some of the questions were difficult and made us think, and so all of the students must have benefited in a similar fashion.
 I think that the training school was perfect for learning the basics of research into laser-matter interactions.”
-Veronika Pickova - student

 “The training school was an excellent and useful introduction to laser plasma EUV sources, and related optics.
 It was ideal for new-researchers to the field and succeeded in giving a broad overview of current technologies and understanding through the lectures and the hands-on experience.”
-Matt Shand - student 2nd Joint Working Groups Meeting in Warsaw,

 The meeting was hosted by Henryk Fiedorowicz and his colleagues from the Institute of Optoelectronics at the Military University of Technology in Warsaw.
 Almost 60 registered members attended the meeting.
 Those reporting on their research activities were given a choice of an oral or visual (poster) presentation.
 In total 39 great presentations were given.
 In the evening our hosts treated us to spectacular Polish hospitality with a memorable Social Dinner, during which the stimulating scientific discussions continued.